UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

   - `HPC2N's YouTube channel video on Linux <https://www.youtube.com/watch?v=gq4Dvt2LeDg>`_

 - LUNARC
-  - Any of the above links whould be helpful for you
+    - Any of the above links would be helpful for you

 Get familiar with a text editor on a cluster